trailblazer/reform-rails/README.md

 # Reform::Rails

-Loads Rails-specific Reform files and includes modules like `Form::ActiveModel` automatically.
+Loads Rails-specific Reform files and includes modules like `Reform::Form::ActiveModel` automatically.

-Don't use this gem if you don't want to use the standard Reform/Rails stack.
+Simply don't include this gem if you don't want to use the standard Reform/Rails stack, for example because you're in a Lotus environment or you intend to use Veto validations.

 ## Installation